 The Institution receives the equipment and/or goods listed in Art.
 5 of this Agreement necessary for the performance of the Trial;

-The Trial has been duly authorised under Chapter II of the Regulation, following the AIFA national authorisation decision uploaded on the EU portal referred to in Article 80 of the Regulation on _______, which includes the opinion issued by the Ethics Territorial Committee _______ or, in the absence of such a decision, by lapse of time in accordance with Art.
-8 of the Regulation;
+The Trial has been duly authorised under Chapter II of the Regulation, following the AIFA national authorisation decision with data _______ uploaded on the EU portal referred to in Article 80 of the Regulation, which includes the opinion issued by the Ethics Territorial Committee _______ or, in the absence of such a decision, by lapse of time in accordance with Art.
+8 of the Regulation.
+(Maintain only if Institution enters into the study subsequently by amendment ) The Institution enters in the trial on the basis of AIFA authorization on _____;

 In accordance with Art.
 76 of the Regulation and the applicable national provisions, Sponsor took out an insurance policy as detailed in Article 8 of this Agreement.

-(if the case occurs) during the negotiation of this Agreement, the Parties relied on the scheme approved by the National Coordination Center of Territorial Ethics Committees under Article 2, Paragraph 6, of the Law no.3 of 11 January 2018 and, respecting the homogeneity of the administrative, economic, insurance aspects referred to therein, have decided to integrate and/or modify the relative provisions, to regulate the specificities and peculiarities of the Trial, based on the following reasons specified below for each addition or modification:

-(specify) art._______ reason:……

 In consideration of the foregoing, it is hereby agreed as follows

 Art.
 1 – Entirety of Agreement